Elaine Gurr

-Eily Elaine Gurr (8 November 1896 – 12 December 1996) was a New Zealand medical doctor and medical administrator and advocate of the discipline of general practice.
+Eily Elaine Gurr (8 November 1896 – 12 December 1996) was a New Zealand medical doctor, medical administrator and advocate of general practice.

 Early life and education

 Gurr was born in Wellington, New Zealand, on 8 November 1896, but grew up in Wellington and Dannevirke.
 She was educated at Woodford House and Wellington Girls' College.

 Gurr graduated from the University of Otago with MB ChB degrees in 1923.